MNeMoNiCuZ/venv_create/README.md

 2. **Run the Script**: Double-click the script to execute.
 It will display available Python versions for selection.
 The default selection is `1`.
 3. **Name Your Environment**: Enter a name for your virtual environment when prompted.
 The default name is `venv`.
 4. **Upgrade pip (Optional)**: Choose whether to upgrade pip.
 The default option is `Yes`.
+5. **Install requirements.txt (Optional)**: Choose whether to run a `pip install -r requirements.txt` command in your new venv.
+The default option is `Yes`.
-5. **Access Your Environment**: Upon completion, the script places you inside the virtual environment and creates an `activate_venv` script for re-entry in the future.
+6. **Access Your Environment**: Upon completion, the script places you inside the virtual environment and creates an `activate_venv` script for re-entry in the future.

 ### Screenshots: